Needlepointers.com Logo

 The 2nd corner is trimmed and square.Square up a Quilt Corner Trimmed 2

-Step 4: Trim Side between the First two corners
+Step 4: Trim the Side between the First two corners

 Turn your quilt so the long side between the two trimmed corners is across the mat.
-Leave part of one of the trimmed corners on the mat so you can align your ruler.
+Leave part of the trimmed corners on the mat to align your ruler.

 Lay your long ruler along the side of the quilt at the edge of the blocks.
-Lay it so that you will not trim the quilt blocks or very little of the blocks.
+Lay it so that you will not trim the quilt blocks or just a bit of the blocks.

 Use the same lines on this ruler when trimming the sides as when trimming the corner.Square up a Quilt Trim Side